Learn about this unique and perpetually changing glacier in the Kenai Fjords National Park on this easy hike.

 - Positive attitude

-- Day hiking pack (can be supplied if needed)
+- Day hiking pack (can be provided if needed)

-- Rain jacket & rain pants (can be rented at the shop)
+- Rain jacket & rain pants (can be provided if needed)

 - Warm synthetic layers